This popcorn box pinata was a huge success at our backyard movie night birthday party! Both in its construction and in its appearance.

 Next, I attached the popcorn sign to one of the sides.
-And because I love you, the popcorn sign is available for download for free from the link below!
+And because I love you, the popcorn sign is available for download for free at the bottom of the post.

 We attached a carabiner and a good rope and the kids started swinging.

 This piñata was one of the best we’ve ever constructed.
 Our Eiffel Tower piñata was super awesome, but our pineapple piñata, although beautiful, ended up being indestructible.
 So we learned a lot.
 And this piñata was a perfect combination of beauty and strength.
 All 14 kids were able to take a turn and all got a few good wallops in.
 It did finally break but only at the very end and the wire hanger hung on until my girls deposited the pinata into their pinata graveyard (a little vacant spot in their bedroom).
 I was so pleased with the sewing that I told my husband he might have a future as a tailor.